Jim Barnes (offensive guard)

-Jim Donald Barnes is a former American football offensive guard.
+Jim Donald Barnes is an American former football offensive guard.
 He played for the Arkansas Razorbacks and was selected as a consensus first-team All-American in 1968.

 Football career

 Barnes attended the University of Arkansas where he initially hoped to play at the end or linebacker position for the Razorbacks.
 He ended up as a starter on the offensive line under head coach Frank Broyles.
 He helped lead the 1968 Arkansas Razorbacks football team to a 10–1, a #6 rating in the AP Poll, and a victory over Georgia in the 1969 Sugar Bowl.
 Following the victory over favored Georgia in the Sugar Bowl, Barnes said: "I have never been associated with a bunch of boys like this.
 They've given up more and sacrificed more than any group I've ever seen."

 Barnes was a consensus selection at the guard position on the 1968 College Football All-America Team, receiving first-team honors from the Associated Press and Central Press.
-He was drafted by the Minnesota Vikings in the fifth round (106th overall pick) of the 1969 NFL Draft, but he did not play in the National Football League.
+He was drafted by the Minnesota Vikings in the fifth round (106th overall pick) of the 1969 NFL/AFL draft, but he did not play in the National Football League.

 Barnes had polio in the third grade and was in bed for six-and-a-half months.
 Barnes later recalled that his childhood struggle with polio gave him "an incentive to work a little harder."
 When he was named to the All-American team in December 1968, the Associated Press story noted: "Jim Barnes looks more like an All-American than a polio victim."